DRIVING TIME: 4 hours

 HWY: CA 1—CA 151—CA 21—CA 152

 As mentioned above, you will come across several checkpoints traveling away from the Nicaraguan border.
 Show the officials the necessary paperwork, and you should have no problems.

 From Penas Blancas follow the signs to Liberia.
 In Liberia, you can fill your gas tank and stomach before continuing to Tamarindo.
 In the center of town, turn right at the major intersection and follow the signs to Tamarindo.
 This same route will take you to Coco Beach, Playa Junquillal, Samara, Nicoya, or any other location on the Nicoya Peninsula.
 There are so many great places to explore on the Nicoya Peninsula.

 If you’re well on to the Nicoya Peninsula, you may want to take the ferry.
-This can sometimes take much longer than anticipated.
+It can sometimes take much longer than you anticipated.
 The ferry operator will wait until the ferry is full before leaving the port, and there is frequently a long line of cars waiting to cross—ordinarily more than can fit on the ferry, so get there early.

 Next Section of Drive

 Costa Rica Border – Jaco & South